F-10 Curriculum (V8)

 This is a 41-page guide for teachers.
 It contains an introduction to scale drawings and similarity, and in particular the tests for triangles to be considered similar.
 Applications of similarity are included throughout the module.

-This is a website designed for both teachers and students, which addresses the surface area and volume of prisms and cylinders from the Australian Curriculum for year 9 students.
-It contains material on calculating the surface area and volume of prisms and cylinders.
-There are pages for both teachers and students.
-The student ...
+This is a website designed for both teachers and students, which addresses content on trigonometry from the Australian Curriculum for year 9 students.
+It contains material on working with the similarity of right-angled triangles, the three basic trigonometric ratios, and solving problems with trigonometry.
+There are pages ...